Ron & Tes Jolly

 4. Clover-Bugging Bonanza

-Turkey poults need protein to survive and after hatching, insects provide a high percentage of their diet.
+Turkey poults need protein to survive — and after hatching, insects provide a high percentage of their diet.
 Clover Plus, which is a blend of perennial red and white clovers, are legumes that attract and hold hordes of insects in addition to succulent small-leaved white clovers which appeal to the adult birds.
-Clover mixes produce nearly year-round nutrition providing an excellent food source for all turkey age groups.
+Clover mixes produce nearly year-round nutrition providing an excellent food source and attract turkeys from all age groups.

 5. Edge Management

 As young turkeys mature during the summer, they cover a lot of ground, moving through grassy areas stripping seed heads as they go.
-Along the way they’ll find larger insects such as protein-rich grasshoppers and crickets.
-Designate “no mow” areas along edges and allow grasses such as bahia grass to produce seed heads in late spring and throughout the summer.
+Along the way, they’ll find larger insects such as protein-rich grasshoppers and crickets.
+Designate “no mow” areas along edges and allow grasses such as bahiagrass to produce seed heads in late spring and throughout the summer.
+With the price of fuel these days, “no mow” areas can save you money as well.

 6. Manipulate Food Plots

 Throughout late spring into summer, mow strips to scatter the matured grains.
 When most of the scattered grain has been eaten, mow another lane.
-These grains help attract and hold turkeys on your property.
+These grains help attract turkey and hold them on your property.

 BioLogic’s Wildlife Chufa is a great addition to any managed property.
 Chufa is incredibly nutritious.
-When planted in a new area, lightly disk a strip after the plants mature to expose the tubers making them easy for turkeys to find.
+When planted in a new area, lightly disk a strip after the plants mature to expose the tubers and attract turkeys.

 7. Maximize Native Hard and Soft Mast Production